SysKitTeam/docs-point/microsoft365-inventory/users.md

 # Users

-The Users Overview screen provides insight into **all the users in your environment** and an overview of key data relating to them such as who is a manager, which department a user is in, if they have a license assigned, whether they're an external user, and more.
+The Users Overview screen provides insight into **all the users in your environment** and an overview of key data relating to them, such as who their manager is, which department a user is in, if they have a license assigned, whether they're an external user and more.

 ## Generate Report